ShotaSHIBASAKI/EGT-of-interspecific-mutualism/README.md

 given the number of species M and the value of k.
 Analyze2 make the favorability of each species in the three or four species with deifferent values of k.
 This function was used to draw Fig. 4 in the manuscript.

+## favorability.py
+This code provides the favorabilioty of each species given the value of M.
+The favorabilities are calculated by using two values of k (k=0.5 and k=1.5).
+With this code, you can find the relationdhip between the evolutionary rates and evolutionary fate with an arbitrary value of M, assuming that the difference of evolutionary rates is quite large.